CEIT-SSC/.github/README.md

 Members of the Board of Directors of CEIT-SSC are elected by the students of the department in a general election to serve for one-year terms.
 Throughout the years, CEIT-SSC has organized a number of highly-successful national and international events and has won the title of "Best Scientific Chapter of Tehran Polytechnic" for two consecutive years (2014 & 2015).
 It has also received numerous other national awards, including the award for Best Innovative Competition, given by Iran's Ministry of Science, Research and Technology in 2014.

 CEIT-SSC holds many annual events, some of which provide useful resources to the public.
-Therefore, to keep everything in order, we've made several separate GitHub organizations for them as you'll see below.
+Therefore, to keep everything in order, we've made several separate GitHub organizations for them as seen below.

 ## AUT-ICPC